A Short Film About Killing: Differences with Dekalog: Five

 According to the funding deal that Kieślowski had with TV Poland to make Dekalog, two of the episodes would be expanded into films.
 Kieslowski himself selected Dekalog: Five, leaving the second for the Polish ministry of culture.
 The Ministry selected Dekalog: Six and funded both productions.

-The cinematic release of Dekalog: Five: A Short film about killing, premiered in Polish cinemas in March 1988.
+The cinematic release of A Short Film about Killing premiered in Polish cinemas in March 1988.

 Although the main plot in both works is the same, Dekalog: Five has a different order in editing and makes more use of voice-over, whereas the film starts differently and gives a more prominent role to Piotr, the lawyer.
 Dekalog: Five suddenly jumps from the killing scene to jail and there is no connection or explanation on how Jacek got arrested.
 A few scenes and lines of dialogue do not feature in Dekalog: Five, to keep it within the time limitations for TV as intended.